-In 2019, Wesley was also involved in another autistic-led event, the Life After Death Forum.
-The forum covered topics that are pertinent to the well-being of the autistic person after the demise of the caregivers.
-Billed as the “first major event initiated and led by persons with autism in Singapore, the event targeted at autism advocates to share their experiences in growing up with autism and social interactions
+In 2019, Wesley was also involved in another autistic-led initiative, the Life After Death Forum.
+The forum covered topics that are pertinent to the well-being of the persons on the autism spectrum after the demise of the caregivers.
+Billed as the “first major event initiated and led by persons on the autism spectrum in Singapore, the event targeted at autism advocates to share their experiences in growing up with autism and social interactions

-At the forum, Wesley shared about the social stigma persons with autism face due to their behaviour, and how they often have to mask it for fear of stigmatisation and discrimination.
-He also hopes that more people with autism can step up and speak out against such discrimination.
+At the forum, Wesley shared about the social stigma persons on the autism spectrum face due to their behaviour, and how they often have to mask it for fear of stigmatisation and discrimination.
+He also hopes that more persons on the autism spectrum can step up and speak out against such discrimination.

 He said: “Advocacy is the first step to creating solutions.
 By taking the initiative, we are taking responsibility for our own circumstances and for a future that we want.
 We must step up to advocate for ourselves.”

 Wesley, advocating for inclusivity at the Purple Parade, an annual event to support inclusion and celebrate abilities of persons with special needs.

 In difficult times such as the COVID-19 pandemic, persons on the autism spectrum need more support than usual.

 Circuit breaker measures have made things more stressful for persons on the autism spectrum because they thrive on routine and enjoy socialising, said Wesley.
 With the change in routine, environment, and social isolation, many of his friends with autism have been anxious, especially about working from home and the prospect of losing their jobs, he said.